SkQ: Cosmetology

 SkQ1 is included in the composition of cosmetic products such as Mitovitan Active, Mitovitan, and Exomitin.

 Veterinary

 The drug "Visomitin" on the basis of SkQ1 used in veterinary practice for the treatment of ophthalmologic diseases in pets.
 In particular, the effectiveness is shown for the treatment of retinopathy in dogs, cats, and horses.

-Else
+Plants

 Experiments have shown an unexpected effect of SkQ on plants.
 The substance stimulated differentiation (in the treatment of callus) and seed germination (patent US 8,557,733), increased the yield of different crops (Ph.D. thesis of A.I.
 Uskov).